Bill Lowery (politician): Congress

 Lowery focused his efforts in Congress on improving San Diego.
 He was a major opponent of off-shore oil drilling, a major supporter of the reclamation of waste water and the Otay Mesa border crossing.

 Although there was no finding of wrongdoing by any government agency of Lowery's activities, he received substantial bad press in connection with the House banking scandal, and yet again, from his friendship with Don Dixon, a major player in the Savings and Loan scandal.

-In the redistricting after the 1990 Census, Lowery was moved into the district of a fellow Republican, Duke Cunningham.
-Not wishing to endure a primary, Lowery dropped out.
-Cunningham was elected, and ultimately became the center of a multimillion-dollar bribery scandal a decade later and was forced to resign after pleading guilty to bribery in 2005.
+In the redistricting after the 1990 census, Lowery was moved into the district of a fellow Republican, Duke Cunningham.
+Lowery was defeated in the primary, obtaining just 15.3 percent of the vote, and coming in third place.
+Cunningham won the primary and was elected, and ultimately became the center of a multimillion-dollar bribery scandal a decade later and was forced to resign after pleading guilty to bribery in 2005.

 Lobbyist

 Since leaving Congress, Lowery has worked as a lobbyist in Washington, D.C.
 He specializes in adding "earmarks" into appropriation bills for his clients.
 Lowery had been particularly effective in lobbying his friend, ex-Representative Jerry Lewis.
-Lowery, his firm, and clients have donated 37% of Lewis' $1.3 million PAC income for the period 1999-2005.
+Lowery, his firm, and clients have donated 37% of Lewis' $1.3 million PAC income for the period 1999–2005.

-Lowery owns two homes, a townhouse on Capitol Hill, and a 14-acre (0.06 km²) waterfront property in King William County, Virginia.
+Lowery owns two homes, a townhouse on Capitol Hill, and a 14-acre (0.06 km2) waterfront property in King William County, Virginia.